ondrej-zary/carps-cups/README.md

 Multiple USB printers
 ---------------------

 If you have multiple USB printers, the usblp devices might be assigned differently on each boot or hot-plug.
-To avoid this, you can create an udev rule like this (example from Ubuntu 14.04 and Canon D320):
+To avoid this, you can create an udev rule like this (example from Ubuntu 14.04 and Canon D320), e.g. /etc/udev/rules.d/canonD320.rules:

     SUBSYSTEMS=="usb", ATTRS{ieee1284_id}=="MFG:Canon;MDL:imageCLASS D300;CLS:PRINTER;DES:Canon imageCLASS D300;CID:;CMD:LIPS;", SYMLINK+="canonD320"